diamond geezer

 Leaning Trump: Georgia (16 EV), Arizona (11 EV)

 If Trump wins he's more prepared this time with a playbook of ultra-conservative policies ready to go.
 He'll trash stuff, drill stuff, destabilise stuff and spout scary gibberish that'll monopolise the world's attention for the next four years.
-He likely gets to top up the Supreme Court and lock out the liberals for a generation, consigning Roe v Wade to oblivion.
+He likely gets to top up the Supreme Court and lock out the liberals for a generation, consigning Roe v Wade to permanent oblivion.
 Expect him to walk away from Europe and abandon Ukraine to defeat, and who knows what he'll lob into the Middle East.
 As for climate change he doesn't give a damn and there's every chance he'll help condemn the entire world to a miserable future, not just the USA.
 A whole range of alternative futures splay out from next week, from slow decline to irreversible dystopia.

 It might not be that bad because we got through four years last time, somehow, and let's not forget Trump may not win anyway.
 But this week is a hugely consequential week and this time we can only watch.